rogerdahl/dji-waypoints/README.md

   * `$ . ./venv/bin/activate`
   * `$ pip install requests`

-* Obtain a API key from Google for the Elevation API
+* Obtain a API key from Google for the Elevation service
   * https://developers.google.com/maps/documentation/elevation/get-api-key

 * Prepare and edit the settings
   * `$ cp settings_sample.py settings.py`
   * Edit `settings.py`
-    * Insert your API key
+    * Replace the API key placeholder with your Google API key
     * Check and adjust `ALTITUDE_M`
-      * I recommend using high altitudes while testing the adjusted waypoints
+      * To reduce the chance of a crash, starting out with a higher altitude than you think you need is probably a good idea

 ### Usage

 * On an Android device that has DJI Go Mod installed, set the USB configuration to MTP (Media Transfer Protocol)

-* Connect the device to the Linux box via USB
+* Connect the Android device to the Linux box via USB

 * Run `./adjust_waypoint_altitude.py`

-### Workflow
+### Example workflow

 * Create mission on the PC while leaving waypoint altitudes at the default value
   * https://mission.3d-log.com/